How to Make Lacto-Fermented Vegetables

 HOW TO MAKE LACTO-FERMENTED VEGETABLES

 Lacto-fermented vegetables are cultured vegetables.
 You've probably heard of sauerkraut, kim chi, and sour dill pickles, right?
 These are all forms of lacto-fermentation.
-Many people use whey as a starter but it is not necessary given you use enough salt.
-Making your own lacto-fermented veggies is so easy that once you start you'll be hooked!
+Many people use whey as a starter but it is not necessary as long as you use enough salt.
+Making your own lacto-fermented vegetables is so easy that once you start you'll be hooked!

 Traditionally, lacto-fermentation was used to preserve the harvest and store vegetables for the winter.
 If you have a garden full of cabbage, cauliflower, beets, carrots, and green beans and don't know how to store them all, consider making a few batches of lacto-fermented vegetables.
 These veggies can be stored in your refrigerator for months....if they last that long!

-Lacto-fermented vegetables provide a viable source of probiotics (at a cost well below most supplements) to heal and maintain a healthy gut.
+Lacto-fermented vegetables provide a viable source of beneficial microbes to help heal and maintain a healthy gut.
 These beneficial microorganisms attach to receptors in our guts that send a signal to the immune system that says everything is okay, no need to overreact to foods and other things entering the gut, let's keep everything calm.
-If you are dealing with multiple allergies, chances are your gut is out of balance and is in need of a daily dose of beneficial microorganisms.
-These crispy, sour, salty vegetables are highly addicting and an easy, economical way to maintain a healthy gut.
-These vegetables are also important to include daily if you are following our Elimination Diet.
+If you are dealing with multiple food sensitivities, chances are your gut is out of balance and is in need of a daily dose of beneficial microorganisms.
+These crispy, sour, salty vegetables are highly addicting and an easy, economical way to help maintain a healthy gut.
+These vegetables are also important to include daily if you are following an Elimination Diet.

 ALI-2023-PHOTO-VERTICAL-2